 All participants will engage in French culinary and hospitality courses, practicums and workshops.
 Participants will be exposed to the local culture through excursions to sites of interest, such as local wineries and restaurants.

-A complete listing of available courses is available from the Office of International Student Services and Study Abroad (B105) or by emailing email@example.com.
+A complete listing of available courses is available from the Center for International Education and Programs (B105) or by emailing email@example.com.

 Lodging and Meals

 Students will live in a homestay with a local French family.
 Families are pre-screened by HESCC and L'Amandier Culinary School.
 Homestays vary in style and size and include a personal sleeping area, storage for personal items, and access to the homestay facilities; such as the bathroom, kitchen, and common areas.
 Meals are provided by the host family and are included in the cost of the program.
 Students who choose to eat out must pay for their own meals.

 Participants are required to travel with a passport and another form of picture identification (driver's license or state ID card).
 U.S citizens need a passport to travel to France.
 A visa is not required for U.S. citizens.
 The student should inform ECC if he/she is not a U.S. citizen and if required he/she must obtain a visa for travel.
 Failure to obtain the required documents for international travel will result in the participant being unable to attend the trip.

 A mandatory pre-departure orientation is required of all applicants.
 Further details will be given upon acceptance into the program.

 The program fee is $582, subject to change.
 Fees cover:

 - Lodging and three meals daily for the duration of the program

 - Basic medical insurance provided by iNext